Jun 2026

 The best remote job for an expat depends on location, time zone, work authorization, skills, income needs, and whether the employer allows international work.

-Some roles are more expat-friendly because they are digital, asynchronous, project-based, contractor-friendly, or less tied to one physical location.
+Some roles are more expat-friendly because they are digital, asynchronous, project-based, contractor-friendly, portfolio-driven, or less tied to one physical location.

 Use this list to choose a lane.